-The members of the AC must collectively possess the expertise, experience/skills, and competencies needed to advise the Board, to give an opinion on the general course of business, and to understand the policy and advice of external parties.
+The members of the AC must collectively possess the expertise, experience/skills, and competencies needed to advise the Board, to give an opinion on the general course of business and to understand the policy and advice of external parties.

-As far as expertise is concerned, a distinction is made between the following fields:
+As far as "expertise" is concerned, a distinction is made between the following fields:

-- managing an organization
+- managing an organization;

-- relevant pension regulations and pension law
+- relevant pension regulations and pension law;

-- pension schemes and types of pensions
+- pension schemes and types of pensions;

-- financial and actuarial aspects
+- financial and actuarial aspects:

-- actuarial aspects and financing
+- actuarial aspects and financing;

-- o investment policy and asset management
+- investment policy and asset management;

 - reporting

 - balance sheet management

-- reinsurance
+- reinsurance.

 - administrative organization and internal audits

 - outsourcing

 - communication

-- information technology (IT)

-- risk management
+- risk management.

-- sustainability (ESG).

-As a general rule, at the time of their appointment, members of the AC must have basic knowledge at suitability level A, within the meaning of Attachment 1 of the service document 'Operating a pension fund' (Besturen van een pensioenfonds) published in Dutch only by the Federation of the Dutch Pension Funds (Pensioenfederatie).
-Members must also be able to produce an evaluation of one or more of the areas relevant to the fund.
+As a general rule, members of the AC must have the basic knowledge at suitability level "A" according must be able to produce an evaluation of one or more of the areas relevant to the fund.
 This means that these members, in one or more areas: